runpod/docs/docs/serverless/vllm/openai-compatibility.md

 #### Streaming request example

-Streaming allows the model's output to be received incrementally as it's generated, rather than waiting for the complete response.
+Streaming allows you to receive the model's output incrementally as it's generated, rather than waiting for the complete response.
 This real-time delivery enhances responsiveness, making it ideal for interactive applications like chatbots or for monitoring the progress of lengthy generation tasks.

 ```python
 # ...
 Imports and initialization ...